alesf/homebridge-arso/README.md

 			"name": "Air Quality"
 		},
 		"httpTimeout": "3000", // in miliseconds
+		"weather_station_interval": 300, // in seconds, default is 300,
+		"air_station_interval": 1800, // in seconds, default is 1800
 	}

 ## Options
-Shows temperature, humidity and air quality for a given city.
+Shows temperature, humidity, rain, snow and air quality for a given city.

 Weather station options: